My buddy Jacob met me after work and we went on a little mid-week adventure.

 This was a great day-ride (200+ miles).
 There’s not much story to add to these photos.

 Blaine and I met at Umtanum Creek Campground in Ellensburg, WA on Wednesday night.
-Thursday morning we headed to Washington-BDR Section 3, where I lightly “guided” my bike down on the pavement — no damage at all, I didn’t even fall.
-I quickly picked my bike up and without thinking, I lifted with my back instead of my knees… I felt a sharp pain… and then a pop!
+Thursday morning we headed to Washington-BDR Section 3, where I lightly “guided” my bike down on the pavement — no damage at all — I didn’t even fall.
+I quickly picked my bike up, and without thinking I lifted with my back instead of my knees… I felt a sharp pain… and then a pop!
 My back was fucked from that moment on!
 It got worse as the day(s) went on; agony with every rock, whoop, bump and body movement.

-I was in pain and started to get the “sloppy fatigue” feeling when I slammed my left handguard into this gate which shoved my bike to the ground (again, I didn’t fall).
-Blaine was nice enough to lift my bike up since I couldn’t.
-I sat on the bike… put my hands on the handlebars… aaaand I seen my handlebars were pretty fuckin’ bent!
+My back was in lots of pain and I started to get the “sloppy fatigue” feeling when I slammed my left handguard into this gate which shoved my bike to the ground (again, I didn’t fall).
+Blaine was kind enough to lift my bike up since I physically couldn’t.

 The original plan was to meet up Wednesday night.
-Ride WA-BDR Sections 3, 4, 5 and 6 to the Canadian border, and also hike to Colchuck Lake.
-Our buddy Mike met us in Leavenworth Thursday evening before heading to a great disperse camp site that Blaine knew of.
+Ride WA-BDR Sections 3, 4, 5 and 6 to the Canadian border, and also hike 10 miles to Colchuck Lake.

 With all that being said… I had a GREAT time!
 It’s always fun hanging out with Blaine and Mike, and Section 3 had lots of breathtaking views.
 Sadly, this was probably my last camping trip of the year, and it got cut short!